Atom-Learning/components/CONTRIBUTING.md

 <footer>
 ```

-All commit messages must have a subject (a word followed by a colon at the start of the message) from the [list](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum) in that config, and either of the following will cause a new release to be published when your PR is merged into `main`:
+All commit messages must have a type (a word followed by a colon at the start of the message) from this [list](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum) (the scope is optional but strongly encouraged).
+Either of the following types will cause a new release to be published when your PR is merged into `main`:

 - `fix` for bug fixes (patch version)
 - `perf` for performance improvements (patch version)